 - (k) Adjustment to record stock compensation expense related to non-employee options assumed in the merger.
 The fair market value of the options was determined using the Black-Scholes valuation model with the following assumptions: No dividend yield; an expected volatility of 80%; a risk-free interest rate of 4.1%; and a contractual life of 9.7 years.
-The compensation expense is being amortized using the graded method over a three year service period beginning January 1, 2002. - Adjustment to eliminate the dividends on preferred stock due to the assumed conversion of the preferred stock to common stock immediately prior to the effective time of the merger.
+The compensation expense is being amortized using the graded method over a three year service period. - (1) Adjustment to eliminate the dividends on preferred stock due to the assumed conversion of the preferred stock to common stock immediately prior to the effective time of the merger. - (m) Adjustment to record the payment of the short-term bridge loan with Agility Capital, LLC that is due upon close of the merger.